23rd Division (United Kingdom): Third Battle of Ypres

 The battle to deny the Germans the heights east and north of Ypres began on 31 July, while the division was still in training.
 On 23 August the division was placed in reserve, with the 70th Brigade briefly reinforcing the 14th Division after a German attack until 30 August when the division was relieved.
 From 3 September the division began to make preparations for its attack due east, at first along either side of the Menin Road, and then north of it, on a front 1,000 yards wide with the objective up to 2000 yards away.
 The division moved into the line on 15 September.
 The attack began on 20 September with the 68th and 69th brigades advancing, one battalion of each brigade was to secure each of the three phase lines with the fourth as a reserve.
 The first line was captured within the hour, the advance to the second faced resistance from pill-boxes and dug-outs as did the advance to the third.
 The division held this line under German artillery fire until 25 September, relieved by the 33rd and 39th divisions.
 In this attack the division had lost 397 killed, 1,724 wounded and 179 missing, it had captured 596 prisoners.

 Relief was short-lived, as on 27 September the division returned to the front to reinforce the 33rd Division, which had been counterattacked after its arrival.
 The 69th and 70th brigades fought off further attacks, while the division artillery suffered Mustard Gas attacks, the halting of one determined counterattack on 1 October earning the thanks of the Second Army Commander.
 The division left the front line on 3 October when relieved by the 5th Division, only to return on 8 October to relieve 7th Division in front of Polygon Wood.
 Required only to hold the line the division was subject to heavy shelling and lost 275 killed and 954 injured before relief on 14 October.

 On 28 October the division was ordered to make ready to move by rail, and on 31 October the destination was confirmed as Italy.

 Italy

 The division arrived in Italy and concentrated around Mantua, South of Verona as part of XIV Corps on 11 November, 16 days after the Battle of Caporetto.
 From here on 19 November the division marched out to the front line, with the 69th and 70th brigades relieving the 70th Italian Division on the western part of the Montello and the adjoining plain South of the Piave River from 2–4 December.
 They immediately began to reorganise the defences to the standard defence in depth pattern used in Flanders and began patrols.
-Relief by the 41st Division began on 13 February 1918, by which time the division had suffered 38 dead and 136 wounded mostly due to artillery and air attack, comparatively small numbers compared to Flanders.
+Relief by the 41st Division, which like the 23rd had also been sent to Italy, began on 13 February 1918, by which time the division had suffered 38 dead and 136 wounded mostly due to artillery and air attack, comparatively small numbers compared to Flanders.